 We consider the contractual servicing fee received on our managed portfolio held by non-consolidated subsidiaries to be equal to adequate compensation.
 Additionally, we consider that these fees would fairly compensate a substitute servicer, should one be required.
 As a result, no servicing asset or liability has been recognized.
 Servicing fees received on the managed portfolio held by non-consolidated subsidiaries are reported as income when earned.
-Servicing fees received on the managed portfolio held by non-consolidated in interest income when earned.
+Servicing fees received on the managed portfolio held by consolidated subsidiaries are included in interest income when earned.
 Servicing costs are charged to expense as incurred.
-Servicing fees receivable, which are included in Other Assets in the accompanying balance sheets, represent fees earned but not yet remitted to us by the trustee.
+Servicing fees receivable, which are included in Other Assets in the accompanying Consolidated Balance Sheets, represent fees earned but not yet remitted to us by the trustee.